This post may contain affiliate links.

 This Easy Veal Milanese Recipe uses veal scaloppine and breads it with a mixture of egg, flour, breadcrumbs, spices and Parmesan cheese.
 The veal is then sautéed until it forms a crisp layer on the outside.
-This is a healthy, easy way to enjoy veal!
+This is an easy way to enjoy veal!

 Recipe Ingredients